SuLab/sulab.org/_members/ramya-gamini.md

    youtube:
 ---

 Ramya was a postdoctoral researcher in the lab from October 2014 to July 2017.
+She is currently a Principal Scientist in Computational Biology at Pfizer.